Certified Mediator Training in Virginia Beach, VA

-The path to mediator certification in Virginia is two-fold: you must complete course work (in-seat training) and a practicum for each level of certification you are aiming for.
+The path to mediator certification in Virginia is two-fold: you must complete course work (in-seat, certified mediator training) and a practicum for each level of certification you are aiming for.
 Visit Dispute Resolution Services at the Office of the Executive Secretary at the Supreme Court of Virginia (the certifying body for mediators in Virginia) to learn more about requirements to be a Virginia Certified Mediator.

 Anyone interested in pursuing certification in Virginia must have, at a minimum, a Bachelor’s degree or have applied for and received a waiver from Dispute Resolution Services.

-If you are interested in learning more about becoming a Virginia Certified Mediator contact me or any other certified mediator to talk about the opportunities for mediation in Virginia.
+If you are interested in learning more about becoming a Virginia Certified Mediator or about mediation training contact me or any other certified mediator to talk about the opportunities for mediation in Virginia.